 As described above, if there is a finding of Title IX jurisdiction, the Title IX Coordinator will appoint two or more Title IX Investigators to conduct a fair and impartial Investigation ("Formal Investigation") of the alleged Sex-Based Misconduct or Retaliation.
 Only Investigators who receive annual training on issues related to Sex-Based Misconduct will conduct a Formal Investigation.
-The Title IX Coordinator is responsible for the oversight and coordination of a prompt and equitable investigation.
+The Title IX Coordinator is responsible for the oversight and coordination of a prompt and equitable investigation and may consult with and advise investigators during the process.